 Researchers or individuals that believe their activities may not need IACUC approval should complete a Request for Waiver of IACUC Approval form (found on the ORA website).
 Forms should be sent to the ORA at least one month prior to start of a project in order to ensure timely review and proper notification if it is determined that further review or processes are required.
 No research or activities may be conducted until an official determination has been made.
 Individuals will receive an official, written response regarding the outcome of the determination.
 Individuals involved in activities that may not need IACUC approval may still be required to complete proper training and potential enrollment in the OHSP.

-The IACUC has designated the ORA to receive and review Request for Waiver of IACUC Approval forms.
-The waiver can be decided by an IACUC administrator and the AV, progressing to full committee review if questions arise.
+The IACUC has designated the ORA to receive and review Request for Waiver of IACUC Approval forms, in coordination with the IACUC Chair.

 VIII.
 IACUC Application Procedures, Reviews, & Results

 A. Receipt & Pre-Review